NormanTUD/OmniOpt/.gui/_tutorials/external_generator.md

 }
 ```

-This file is then read, parsed and used to run a new hyperparameter set. `x`, `y` and `z` are the hyperparameter names.
+This file is then read, parsed and used to run a new hyperparameter set. `x`, `y` and `z` are the hyperparameter names; of course, those are also dependent on your OmniOpt2 run.

 For each new hyperparameter (after the SOBOL-phase), the program will be invoked newly.